Perisher Cross Country Report

 Report provided by Bruce Easton - Wilderness Sports

-Porcupine link to Rock Creek - Porcupine Trail - Nice for a tour away from main trails
+Porcupine link to Rock Creek - Porcupine Trail - Groomed from Rock Creek over a week ago if you want a tour and get away from main trails for a scenic trip;

-Explore places like Rock Creek Snowshoe Trail or Smiggins for a sheltered wander and some opportunities to explore new and different places if you do venture out.
+Explore places like Rock Creek Snowshoe Trail and higher for a wander and some opportunities to explore new and different places if you do venture out.

-The Snowy Mountains Snowshoe Stomp is scheduled to return in Perisher on Saturday, August 27, 2016 add to your diary and calendar for 2016 and so much fun for kids and all ages to discover the ease and joy of snowshoes.
+The Snowy Mountains Snowshoe Stomp is scheduled to return in Perisher on Saturday, August 27, 2016 (cancelled due to conditions on the course we use).
+Keep an eye here but "save the date" on your calendar for 2017.
+So much fun for all ages and levels of fitness to discover the ease and joy of snowshoes.